Posted on Saturday May 2, 2020

 Shirts do not cause the same challenges for persons with disabilities as pants, but buttons can prove to be a challenge.
 IZ Adaptive has found a solution to this challenge by offering shirts that feature magnets or snaps in place of buttons to make fastening them easier.
 They have also designed tops that open fully in the back for those unable to raise their arms.

 No one should have to sacrifice their style or comfort due to a disability.
 A-Line shaped tops fit more comfortably and looser in the tummy and hip areas, so there will be no uncomfortable pulling when sitting in your wheelchair or Amigo.
-Slits are also incorporated into the sides of some designs for both added fashionable touches and comfort.
+For added fashion and comfort, slits are incorporated into some designs.

 Coats and Capes